 basic divorce Guide

-Learn more about Divorce and how MIAMS Mediation can help you both.
+Learn more about Divorce and how we at MIAMS Mediation can help you both.
+Contact us today!

 A basic guide to divorce

-The divorce process can seem very complicated and includes many complicated specialist legal terms and procedures.
+The divorce process can seem very complicated and includes many specialist legal terms and procedures.

-This can make divorce seem very complicated.
 However, at MIAMS we work to make separation and divorce as simple as possible.
-We are here to advise you and to make sure that you understand every step of the procedure.
+We are here to advise you and to make sure that you understand every step of the procedure before making any decisions.

 In order to do so, we have drawn up a list of the most common questions that people ask us when they are considering a divorce.